-In 2013, the New Mexico Association of Counties Board of Directors adopted an official positions book for the organization.
-These positions provide a record of the Association’s stance on a variety of county issues and reflect the diverse interests of the NMAC membership.
+In 2013, the New Mexico Counties Board of Directors adopted an official positions book for the organization.
+These positions provide a record of the NMC Board’s stance on a variety of county issues and reflect the diverse interests of the NMC membership.
 The positions have been summarized into a policy statement and is reviewed annually for changes and updates by the Board of Directors during their August meeting.

 THE LIFECYCLE OF NMAC LEGISLATIVE PLATFORM

 Year-Round Policy Committee Meetings

 - Affiliates consider possible legislative issues for annual conference.

 - Discuss potential legislative issues that have countywide impact and statewide significance after the legislative district meetings; inform affected affiliates.